Sutter Brown

-Sutter Brown (September 24, 2003 – December 30, 2016) was the pet dog of Governor Jerry Brown of California and his wife, Anne Gust Brown.
+Sutter Brown (September 24, 2003 – December 30, 2016) was the pet dog of California Governor Jerry Brown and his wife, Anne Gust Brown.

 Sutter was a Pembroke Welsh corgi, originally from Ketchum, Idaho.
-He is named after early Sacramento settler John Sutter (known for his Sutter's Mill's role in the California Gold Rush).
-Sutter was first owned by Kathleen Brown who gave the pet to her brother after he won the 2010 California gubernatorial election.
+He was named after early Sacramento settler John Sutter (known for his Sutter's Mill's role in the California Gold Rush).
+Sutter was first owned by Kathleen Brown, who gave the pet to her brother after he won the 2010 California gubernatorial election.

 Career

 Sutter was adopted by the Brown family after Jerry Brown's black Labrador Dharma died in 2010.
 Sutter was formally introduced to the press in February 2011 by Anne Gust Brown at an event in front of the California State Capitol; the first lady said "he's going to herd the budget vote."